refinedev/refine/documentation/docs/core/hooks/navigation/use-parsed/index.md

 ### `id`

-This is the main parameter used by the **refine** in API interactions.
+This is the main parameter used by the **Refine** in API interactions.
 It will also be available in the `params` object but it is also available as a separate value for convenience.
 It will be `undefined` if there is no `id` parameter in the URL.

 ### `pathname`